-The Township of Russell is located on the traditional and unceded territory of the Iroquois (Haudenasaunee), Algonquin (Anishinabewaki and Omàmìwininìwag) and Mohawk (Kanien'kehá:ka) People.
+The Township of Russell acknowledges that it is located on the unceded territory of the Anishinaabe and the traditional lands of the Haudenosaunee, Huron-Wendat and Kanien'kehá:ka Peoples.
 We acknowledge our shared obligation to respect, honour and sustain these lands and the natural resources contained within.